FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 To run through the first four demos, use the instructions in **[Automating Fabric Solution Deployment](https://github.com/FabricDevCamp/FabricSolutionDeployment/blob/main/docs/Automating%20Fabric%20Solution%20Deployment.md)**.

-If you want to run **demo 5** through **demo 7**, you will need to configure support in **AppSettings.cs** for an Azure Dev Ops organiztion.
-For this you will need access to an Azure Dev Ops organization that must be in the same Entra Id tenant as the development environment where you are creating Fabric workspace.
-Once you have an Azure Dev Ops organization to use, you can configure it in **AppSettings.cs** by using the two constant values shown in the following screenshot. **AppSettings.cs** contains two constants for Azure DevOps shown below.
+If you want to run **demo 5** through **demo 7**, you will need to configure additional support in **AppSettings.cs** for an Azure DevOps organiztion.
+For this you will need access to an Azure DevOps organization that must be in the same Entra Id tenant as the development environment where you are creating Fabric workspace.
+Once you have an Azure DevOps organization to use, you can configure it in **AppSettings.cs** by using the two constant values shown in the following screenshot. **AppSettings.cs** contains two constants for Azure DevOps shown below.